samuel6814/Unfold/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-[cite_start]unfold is a web application designed to be an engaging, supportive, and practical companion for individuals on their recovery journey. [cite: 9, 10] [cite_start]It provides a safe, non-judgmental space with a suite of tools to build self-awareness and foster connection. [cite: 19, 54]
+unfold is a web application designed to be an engaging, supportive, and practical companion for individuals on their recovery journey.
+It provides a safe, non-judgmental space with a suite of tools to build self-awareness and foster connection.

 **Live Demo:** [Link to your deployed application](https://your-live-demo-link.com)

 ## 📸 Screenshot

-*Replace this image with a current screenshot of your application's hero section.*

 ![unfold hero section](https://i.imgur.com/uG9t6fr.png)